An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: The KL-based convergence analysis

 Using this relation, together with the summable error conditions in \eqref{epssumcond}, we conclude that $\sum_{k=0}^{\infty}\|\bm{x}^{k+1}-\bm{x}^{k}\|<\infty$ and hence $\{\bm{x}^{k}\}$ is convergent.
 This completes the proof. \end{proof}

 \begin{remark}[\textbf{Comments on the tolerance parameter sequence $\{\varepsilon_k\}$}] Note that the global sequential convergence in Theorem \ref{thm-gloconv} requires suitable summable error conditions on the tolerance parameter sequence $\{\varepsilon_k\}$, as given in \eqref{epssumcond}.
-While these conditions may seem restrictive, they can be met by appropriately selecting $\varepsilon_k$ using either an exponential or polynomial function.
+While these conditions may seem restrictive, they can be met by appropriately selecting $\varepsilon_k$ using either an exponential or a polynomial function.
 Specifically, let $\tau>1$ and $\varepsilon_0>0$.
-The tolerance parameter sequence $\{\varepsilon_k\}$ satisfies the summable error conditions in \eqref{epssumcond} when it is specified using one of the following ways: \begin{itemize} \item[{\rm (i)}] $\varepsilon_k=\varepsilon_0 q^k$ with $0<q<1$; \item[{\rm (ii)}] $\varepsilon_k=\frac{\varepsilon_0}{(k+1)^q}$ with $q>\frac{2\tau-1}{\tau-1}$. \end{itemize} The detailed verification is relegated to Appendix \ref{apd-remark-sumcond} for self-containedness.
-Moreover, if $\Phi_{\tau}$ is a KL function for any $\tau>1$, as established in Section \ref{sec-KLpofun}, then any $q>2$ is valid for the second choice above. \end{remark}
+The tolerance parameter sequence $\{\varepsilon_k\}$ satisfies the summable error conditions in \eqref{epssumcond} when it is specified using one of the following ways: \begin{itemize} \item[{\rm (i)}] $\varepsilon_k=\varepsilon_0 \zeta^k$ with $0<\zeta<1$; \item[{\rm (ii)}] $\varepsilon_k=\frac{\varepsilon_0}{(k+1)^q}$ with $q>\frac{2\tau-1}{\tau-1}$. \end{itemize} Here, $\zeta$ denotes the geometric decay factor in the exponential case, while $q$ denotes the decay exponent in the polynomial case.
+The detailed verification is relegated to Appendix \ref{apd-remark-sumcond} for self-containedness.
+Moreover, if $\Phi_{\tau}$ is a KL function for any $\tau>1$, as established in Section \ref{sec-KLpofun}, then any $q>2$ is valid in the polynomial case. \end{remark}